Qingdao University of Technology: History

-The university was founded in 1953 as the Qingdao Institute of Architecture and Engineering.
-In 1960 it was renamed into Shandong Metallurgy College.
-During the decades that followed it developed into a large and all-encompassing university and was placed under the administration of the Provincial Education Department in 1998.
+The university was founded in 1953 as the Qingdao Institute of Architecture.
+In 1960 it was renamed Shandong Metallurgy College.
+It was placed under the administration of the Provincial Education Department in 1998.
 In 2004, it was granted full University status.

 Programs

 QTech offers Bachelor and Master degrees in a variety of studies in Engineering science, Business management, Economics, Arts, and Law.
 The university organizes language courses and adult education programs.

 Doctoral programs include Mechanical Design and Theory, Structural Engineering, Soil Engineering, Environmental Engineering, Heating, Gas Supplying Ventilation and Air-conditioning Engineering.

+Rankings

+As of 2025, Qingdao University of Technology is ranked 202nd in the China University Alumni Association (CUAA) Rankings and 210th in the ShanghaiRanking China University Rankings.
+In the 2025 U.S. News & World Report World University Rankings, it is placed 155th in China and 1111th globally.
+Additionally, it holds the 2014th position in the ESI International Rankings.